Alchimy

 Booking and Timing

 Alchimy sits on the Place du Palais, one of Albi's most visited squares, adjacent to the Cathédrale Sainte-Cécile.
-Tourist footfall is high in summer, and the room fills accordingly.
+Tourist footfall is high in summer, the room fills accordingly.
 Book at least one to two weeks ahead for weekend tables in high season (June through August); weekday bookings in shoulder season are easier to secure at shorter notice.
 The booking difficulty is rated Easy, meaning last-minute tables do surface, but waiting for one at this address in peak summer is a gamble not worth taking for a planned occasion dinner.

 Address: 12 Place du Palais, 81000 Albi, France.